-P501 Dispose of contents/container to authorised hazardous or special waste collection point in accordance with any local regulation POUL Dispose of contents/container to authorised hazardous of special waste collection boint in accordance with any local redulation.
+P501 Dispose of contents/container to authorised hazardous or special waste collection point in accordance with any local regulation.

 Considered a Hazardous Substance according to the criteria of the New Zealand Hazardous Substances New Organisms legislation.
 Classified as Dangerous Goods for transport purposes.